Noemiegrau/portfolio-generator/README.md

 3. Make sure to download Inquirer.js by entering "npm install inquirer" in your terminal in the root directory of the project after downloading it onto your local machine.
 Learn more about this on [npm documentation.](https://www.npmjs.com/package/inquirer)

+4. Run ```node <index.js>``` in your terminal to launch the application, the first question will appear in your terminal.

-4. Enjoy and don't hesitate to contribute!
+5. Enjoy and don't hesitate to contribute!

 ## **_Link URL to GitHub Repository_**
 https://github.com/Noemiegrau/portfolio-generator